 The Iron Triangle has obvious shortcomings.
-Learn how the Lean Startup Process is the best way to achieve "fast," "good" and "cheap."
+Learn how the lean startup process is the best way to achieve "fast," "good" and "cheap" all in one project.

 The Iron Triangle